On Stellar Migration from Andromeda to the Milky Way: Introduction

 \section{Introduction}

+Hypervelocity stars (HVSs) are some of the fastest objects in the Galaxy.
+Some of them exceed escape velocity and are unbound to the Milky Way gravity.
+Based on recent \textit{Gaia} observations, a number of them could have extragalactic origins.
+In this paper, we investigate the Andromeda galaxy as a source of these hypervelocity stars.

-Hypervelocity stars (HVSs) are defined as stars that have velocities of the order of $1000\, \mathrm{km\, s^{-1}}$.
+Hypervelocity stars are defined as stars that have velocities of the order of $1000\, \mathrm{km\, s^{-1}}$.
 They were first predicted by \citet{Hills_88}.
 The first HVS in the Milky Way was discovered by \citet{Brown_2005}.
 Since then, the number of known HVSs in the Milky Way keeps increasing with every new probe of the Galaxy \citep{Ginsburg_13}.
-Since the Milky Way escape velocity is of the same order of magnitude as the typical HVS velocity \citep{Monari_2018}, it is easy to see that they can be unbound to the Milky Way gravitational potential.
-Most of the known HVSs seem to originate near the Milky Way centre (MWC) since their trajectories point away from it.
+As the Milky Way escape velocity is of the same order of magnitude as the typical HVS velocity \citep{Monari_2018}, it is easy to see that they can be unbound to the Milky Way gravitational potential.
+Many known HVSs move away from the Milky Way \citep{Kreuzer_2020}.
+A single HVS is confidently associated with the Milky Way centre (MWC) \citep{Koposov_2020}.
 The cause for such high kinetic energies is thought to be gravitational interactions between binary stars and the supermassive black hole in the MWC or other massive black holes in that region \citep{Hills_88, Brown_2010}.
 In this so-called Hills mechanism, one of the stars is captured by the black hole while the other is ejected at a high velocity.
-In a recent series of analyses of the \textit{Gaia} Data Release 3 (DR3) catalogue \citep{GAIA_2016, GAIA_val, GAIA_2022}, constraints on the ejection rate of HVSs from the MWC caused by this mechanism have been set \citep{Marchetti_2022, Evans_2022, Evans_20222}.
-Another possible mechanism is the ejection of one half of a binary, caused by the supernova explosion of the other half \citep{Wang_2009}.
+In a recent series of analyses of the \textit{Gaia} Data Release 3 (DR3) catalogue \citep{GAIA_2016, GAIA_val, GAIA_2022}, constraints have been set on the ejection rate of HVSs from the MWC caused by this mechanism \citep{Marchetti_2022, Evans_2022, Evans_20222}.
+Other possible origins include the ejection of one half of a binary, caused by the supernova explosion of the other half \citep{Wang_2009}, tidal tails from dwarf galaxies passing through the Milky Way \citep{Abadi_2009, Piffl_2011} and runaway stars from the Large Magellanic Cloud \citep{Boubert_2016, Erkal_2019, Evans_2021, Lin_2023}. \citet{Irrgang_20182} also finds that additionally another ejection mechanism is likely at play.
 The known HVSs are main sequence stars with masses of the order of a few Solar masses \citep{Irrgang_2018}.